Homemade Condensed Cream of Chicken Soup

 • 1 -1 ½ cups milk (you can use 2% or whole milk)

-• 1 teaspoon Better Than Bouillon Paste (low-sodium) or 1 low-sodium bouillon cube (chicken flavor)
+• 1 teaspoon Better Than Bouillon Paste (low-sodium) or 1 low-sodium bouillon cube

-Feel free to add a pinch of onion powder or garlic powder, salt and pepper to your taste buds.
+• Feel free to add a pinch of onion powder or garlic powder, salt and pepper to your taste buds.

 How to make it

-In a small sauce pan on medium low heat, melt butter, whisk in flour, pour in milk (it’s a good idea to make sure the milk isn’t super cold); allow to heat whisking constantly and bring to a gentle boil; add chicken bouillon paste or cube
+• In a small sauce pan on medium low heat, melt butter, whisk in flour, pour in milk (it’s a good idea to make sure the milk isn’t super cold); allow to heat whisking constantly and bring to a gentle boil; add chicken bouillon paste or cube

 What is condensed soup?

-Condensed soup is a processed food in which the water has been extracted from the soup, resulting in a thick, concentrated gel.
+It’s a processed food in which the water has been extracted from the soup, resulting in a thick, concentrated gel.
 It was developed in 1897 by Dr. John T. Dorrence, a chemist who worked for the Campbell’s Soup Company.
+The most popular and widely used is Cream of Chicken which was introduced in 1947.

-Condensed Soup Alternative
+Condensed Cream of Chicken Soup

-Quick and easy homemade condensed soup recipe for cream of chicken, celery or mushroom soups
+Quick and easy recip for homemade condensed cream of chicken soup.
+This recipe can be used for cream of mushroom, cream of celery or cream of tomato soup.

 4.88 from 8 votes